 Please review GSAS admissions requirements and other information before applying.
 You can find degree program-specific admissions requirements below and access additional guidance on applying from the PhD Program in Population Health Sciences.

-A distinguished undergraduate record, as well as excellent performance in any graduate work undertaken, is required for admission to this program.
-Although a previous graduate degree is not required, students in any of the fields of study should have successfully completed coursework in introductory statistics or quantitative methods.
-In general, applicants must demonstrate strong enthusiasm and ability for rigorous pursuit of scientific knowledge in public health.
+Although a previous graduate degree is not required, applicants should have successfully completed coursework in introductory statistics or quantitative methods.
 Preference will be given to applicants who have either some relevant work experience or graduate work in the chosen field of study after completion of a bachelor’s degree.

 Applicants are required to select a field of study in their application and indicate an area of specialization.
 Secondary interest in an additional field of study may also be indicated in the application and statement of purpose.